To identify articles that have cited a particular paper or book, follow these steps for performing a cited reference search:

 Look for variations in the cited author name, cited work, volume number, the page number, and the year to identify an incorrectly cited article:

-All six of these extra “variations” refer to the same article.
-The second citation, with 189 citing works, is the correct one.
+All three of these “variations” refer to the same article.
+The second citation, with 23 citing works, is the correct one.
 (Because it is one of the source articles contained in SCI, it is linked to that source record.)

 5. To the left of each citation, there is a box to Select the reference.
 Click the box next to each citation that is correct or that seems to be referring to the correct citation.
 (If all that is needed is the number of times a given article was cited, simply add up the number of hits for all relevant variations.)

-6. Click on the Finish Search button to find the articles that cited the article in the years selected in step 4.
+6. Click on the See Results button to find the articles that cited the article in the years selected in step 4.

-7. If desired after searching, set limits and sort options (languages, document types, etc.) from the left side of the page.
+7. If desired after searching, refine results from the options (languages, document types, etc.) from the left side menu.

 To find cited references for years earlier than SCI, use the print version of SCI (located in the Reference Collection), which goes back to 1955.
 The Mulford Library does not have back issues of SSCI in print.
 The Carlson Library on Main campus and Bowling Green State University are the closest libraries with SSCI in print.